Tamas-Gavlider/WanderRoads/README.md

 - The issue where the edit post could not be submitted without updating the image has been fixed, but the image was not made a required field.

+- Cache was added to the Post model in the backend; however, it caused an issue on the frontend.
+When a post was created, it did not immediately appear on the posts page or the map.
+The cache was removed from the post views to fix this issue.

 #### Known Bugs

 ## Credits